ais-one/cookbook/README.md

 npm run app # windows
 npm run app:unix # linux or mac
 ```

-**NOTES**
-- MongoDB examples needs MongoDB to work.
-To resolve, chose one of the methods to install MongoDB in **docs/mongodb/install.md**
-- The **example-app/config/secret/*.inv,js** files not present.
-So there maybe some console log errors (but it is ok to ignore), graphql and websockets will not work.
-Quick start is still usable.
-Use the README.md to fill up

 **Visit the following URLs**
 - http://127.0.0.1:3000/api/healthcheck - app is running normally